lone-cloud/next-deploy/README.md

 AWS_SECRET_ACCESS_KEY=******
 ```

-If your account is restricted, [ensure that you enough permissions to deploy](docs/aws-permissions.md).
+If your account is restricted, [ensure that you have enough permissions to deploy](docs/aws-permissions.md).

+### GitHub

+TODO

 ## Advanced Configuration

-The deployment configuration is to be provided through `next-deploy.config.js`, which will be automatically created for you the first time you run `yarn next-deploy`.
+The deployment configuration is to be provided through `next-deploy.config.js`, which will be automatically created for you the first time you run `next-deploy`.

 ```javascript
 module.exports = {